advantageous/j1-talks-2016/labs/lab2-todo-cassandra/README.md

-# Hands on Lab - Reactive Java - Promises and Streams with Reakt in Practice
+# Hands on Lab JavaOne 2016
+# Reactive Java - Promises and Streams with Reakt in Practice

 ## Overview of Reakt for the lab